MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

         n_jobs=-2,  # uses all but 1 cpu cores available
     )

+.. _extensiveVisuals:

 Visualize
 ---------
-The :class:`visualize.VisualizeSingleModel` can be used to make various kinds of plots:
+The :class:`visualize.VisualizeSingleModel` can be used to make various kinds of plots.

 .. code-block:: python